-The POLST Paradigm Initiative began in Oregon in 1991.
+The POLST Paradigm began in Oregon in 1991.
 Medical ethics leaders recognized that patient wishes for life-sustaining treatments were not being honored consistently despite the availability of advance directives.
 The Center for Ethics in Health Care at Oregon Health & Science University convened representatives from stakeholder health care organizations to develop the Medical Treatment Coversheet; portable medical orders based on a patient’s values for life-sustaining treatments.

 After initial evaluation and a name change to “Physician Orders for Life-Sustaining Treatment” (POLST) the form was released for use in Oregon in 1995.
 Using a “train-the-trainer” model, members of the task force initially educated health care professionals about use of the form.
-Ongoing education, research and a statewide experience-based continuous quality improvement process helped the task force improve the content of the POLST form and the process of implementation.
+Ongoing education, research and a statewide experience-based continuous quality improvement process helped the task force improve the content of the POLST Form and the process of implementation.

-Amy Vandenbroucke, J.D., Chair, Oregon POLST Task Force
+Susan Tolle, M.D., Chair, Oregon POLST Task Force

 Susan Tolle is the Director of the OHSU Center for Ethics in Health Care and a practicing internal medicine physician.
 She is a founding member of the Oregon POLST Task Force and Chairs the Research Committee for the National POLST Paradigm.